nionio6915/Euclid_Probe/README.md

  - Assign Z probe offset SMALLER than you will actually use to stop the probe HIGHER off the bed.
  - Home Z
  - Probe the bed at a given point, X100 Y100.
  - Jog the bed/nozzle down to a feeler gauge of known thickness.
-0.2mm is ideal, 0.008 is close (0.207mm)
+0.2mm is ideal, 0.008in is close (0.207mm)
    - Stainless steel feelers are recommened even thought they cost more because stainless steel is non-magnetic.
    - 0.2mm - 1/2"x12" as an example https://www.mcmaster.com/2300A9/   $2.88
    - 0.008in - 1/2x12" https://www.mcmaster.com/19875A39/ $2.88
  - Once you touch off the nozzle on the feeler gauge, use G92 to set the height:
        G92 Z0.2
  - Reprobe the SAME spot a few times and average the values: G30 S-1 for example in RRF to probe and report the trigger height.
 The result is the Z probe offset value to use in your config.
        G31 ...Z2.956

- - If you really want to get fancy, you can use a g-code macro like this to have the system do it for you probing 10 points and doing the math.
+ - If you really want to get fancy, you can use a g-code macro like this to have the system do it for you probing say 10 points and doing the math.

+findZprobeoffset.g
    ```
     ; ***
     ; findZprobeoffset.g